magicoflolis/Userscript-Plus/README.md

 > [!IMPORTANT]
 > If the current webpage is set to block resources through CSP
 >
-> It will cause the User Script not work for that webpage!
+> It will cause the UserScript not work for that webpage!
 >
 > [https://developer.mozilla.org/docs/Web/HTTP/CSP](https://developer.mozilla.org/docs/Web/HTTP/CSP)